History of Theravada Buddhism: Western world

 In 1881, the Pali Text Society was founded by three English civil servants in Sri Lanka.
 The PTS publication of the Pāli Canon in latin script and their subsequent translation of it into English improved the availability of Theravāda scripture internationally.
 Sri Lankans like Anagarika Dharmapala and Asoka Weeraratna also established some of the first Theravāda centers in the west, like the London Buddhist Vihara (1926) and the Berlin Das Buddhistische Haus (1957).

 Conversely, several influential western Buddhist monks lived and studied in Sri Lanka, including one of the first western bhikkhus, the German Nyanatiloka Mahathera and his students, Nanamoli Bhikkhu and Ven.
 Nyanaponika.
 These monks were responsible for many important translations into English and German.

 In the 20th century, numerous westerners traveled to Thailand and ordained in the Thai Forest tradition under teachers like Ajahn Chah and Ajahn Lee.
 They then returned to the west, bringing the Thai forest tradition with them and founding various monasteries like Amaravati (England), Cittaviveka (England), Wat Metta (California, USA) and Abhayagiri (California).
-Some key figures of this movement include Ajahn Sumedho, Ajahn Brahm, Thanissaro Bhikkhu, and Ajahn Pasanno.
+Some key figures of this movement include Ajahn Sumedho, Ajahn Viradhammo, Ajahn Amaro, Ajahn Brahm, Thanissaro Bhikkhu, and Ajahn Pasanno.